 The preschool and kindergarten sessions will not be going on field trips and will spend their week enjoying all that Magnuson Park has to offer.

 Scholarships, member discounts, military family discounts

 Seattle Audubon provides scholarships based on financial need.
 The scholarship application includes a spot for a child to write or draw, and requires a recommendation for the child by a non-related adult.

-Scholarships typically cover between 25% and 85% of the total camp fee depending on financial need; we ask that all families contribute to some portion of the camp fee.
-Payment plans are available at no charge; however, all payments must be complete the week prior to your child’s camp session.
+Scholarships typically cover between 25% and 85% of the total camp fee depending on financial need, and we ask that all families contribute to some portion of the camp fee.
+Payment plans are available at no charge; however, all payments must be complete two weeks prior to your child’s camp session.
 To learn more, contact the camp registrar.

 Seattle Audubon members receive a discount on camp tuition, special member pricing in the Nature Shop, and more!
 We offer a comparable camp discount for military families.